 Well, we aren’t here today to solve that problem for you exactly.
 We are just assuming you’ll do the right thing and a buy a place 😉

 And while we are happy to tell you the best place to live in Alabama, this analysis is going to tackle the question of the best place to buy a house as an investor.
 That is we are going to try and determine the up and coming cities in the Heart Of Dixie.

 The best deal in Alabama at the moment?
-That would be Clanton according to our analysis.
+That would be Tarrant according to our analysis.

-Here’s a look at the top ten places to buy a home in Alabama:
+Here’s a look at the top ten places to buy a home in Alabama for 2019:

 The methodology that wen’t into this can be a bit complicated, so we’ll break it down for you in as much detail as we can below.

-How do you determine the best places to buy a home in Alabama?
+How do you determine the best places to buy a home in Alabama for 2019?

 We were in real estate for almost five years and have been working on this site for another three.
 Suffice is to say, we’ve put a lot of thought into what goes into finding a good place to buy a home.

 So all that thinking has come to this moment where we get to spell out how we’d approach finding an up-and-coming place to live in Alabama.
 Put differently, the analysis will try to find places in Alabama with undervalued homes relative to pent up demand.

 To do that we looked at the most recent American Community Survey Census data for 2013-2017 and compared it to the previous vintage (2012-2016).
 Specifically, we used the following criteria: